On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Convergence Analysis

-\begin{lemma} Under Assumption 1, we have \\ (i) (ii) \end{lemma} We will also need another result concerning the global linear convergence of a damped Newton method, stated as follows. \begin{lemma} Consider a column vector $z \in \mathbb{R}^n$, and a function $u(z)$ that satisfies the smoothness and convexity assumptions in Assumption 1 (a)-(b).
-A damped Newton iterative update to find $z^{\star}$, the unique minimum of $u(z)$ can be written as
+\end{lemma} We will also need another result concerning the global linear convergence of a damped Newton method, stated as follows. \begin{lemma} Consider a column vector $z \in \mathbb{R}^n$, and a function $u(\cdot): \mathbb{R}^n \longrightarrow \mathbb{R}$, satisfying the smoothness and convexity assumptions in Assumption \ref{assumption_1}.
+Let $z^{\star}$ be the unique minimum of $u(z)$.
+Consider the following damped Newton iterative update: for \(t \in \mathbb{N}\), we have